AdebayoSD/AdebayoSD/README.md

 🔭 I collect, clean, and analyze data sets to find insights to solve a problem 🌱 I led the deployment of Power BI infrastructure at Philip Morris.
-👯 I’m looking to collaborate with other data professionals to work on real world and make data driven decisions 🤔 I’m looking to be a part of the pilot of digital products 💬 Ask me about a subject relating to data analytics
+👯  I’m looking to be a part of the pilot of digital products 💬 Ask me about a subject relating to data analytics
 📫 How to reach me:
 😄 Pronouns: He/Him
-⚡ Fun fact: I love movies.
-I play Board games such as Chess, Scrabble etc.
-Tools I use for Data Analysis
+⚡ Fun fact: I love movies, swimming and traveling Tools I use for Data Analysis
 Python
 Microsoft Excel